 Surprised by the title of this blog post?

-This is about my friend, philosopher and guide Raj Solanki who is a creative soul and among the few ones who believe in the concept of a global village.
+This is about my friend, philosopher, and guide Raj Solanki who’s a creative soul and among the few ones who believe in the concept of a global village.

 Creativity, to me, is so much than a skill one lists on the resume.
-I believe it’s the way of life form.
-I have tried to bring my creative energies to everything I have done — from my college class work to my internships to my associations with major international organizations from television to films.
+I believe it’s the way of life forms.
+I’ve tried to bring my creative energies to everything I’ve done — from my college classwork to my internships to my associations with major international organizations from television to films.

 The above words from Raj still ring in my head.
-He was different from all the creative people I have met in life.
+He was different from all the creative people I’ve met in life.

 He’s a tech-savvy analytical and strategic director with outstanding problem-solving skills.
-I have learned to be well organized, efficient and always willing to go the extra mile for on-time content delivery from this man.
+I’ve learned to be well organized, efficient, and always willing to go the extra mile for on-time content delivery from this man.
 Once he narrated his journey to me that I want to share:

 I still remember today that watching the Hindi song Mehbooba-Mehbooba from Hindi film Sholay on MTV that caused strong feelings of enthusiasm and eagerness in me.
-Those feelings that has kept my passion alive.
-Ahead of that I had more goal sets in my mind, to be an integral part of the important happenings in the television industry.
+Those feelings that have kept my passion alive.
+Ahead of that, I’d more goal sets in my mind, to be an integral part of the important happenings in the television industry.

 So, whenever there was a new venture, I would immediately rush myself to it and be the one to join in the success.
-To name a few, I had been active and critical in launching projects as a director for many television channels.
+To name a few, I’d been active and critical in launching projects as a director for many television channels.

-Krissh red-carpet in London was another successful — 22 minutes —event captured and executed by him.
+Krissh red-carpet in London was another successful — 22 minutes — anevent captured and executed by him.
 But by the best of his recent works, in my view, are the episodes of Foodie Comes To America that inspired me to write such a title to this blog post.

-To sum up, he’s blessed to have a blend of everything good in them and I am blessed to be his friend, ex-colleague, and student.
+To sum up, he’s blessed to have a blend of everything good in them, and I’m blessed to be his friend, ex-colleague, and student.